Sementkovskaia/My_Projects/README.md

   - Sklearn

+# determination_of_the_prospective_tariff

+Analyze tariffs and choose the best one.
+This project was performed as part of a training on Data Analytics.
+This project was interesting because I had to merge several files without loss of data or quality, as well as do some interesting work on the analysis of customer data.

+Tools:
+- Jupyter-Notebook.
+- Python:
+  - Pandas
+  - Matplotlib
+  - Seaborn
+  - scipy

 # scraping_sreality

 The purpose of my work was to gain experience in parsing sites and additionally to do a little research on the analysis of apartment sales in Prague.